Last Updated on April 24, 2023 by Audrey Scott

 Take pikliz (spicy pickled vegetables), breadfruit, bergamot, watercress and even rum-infused power shakes.
-Throw in Haitian hot chocolate, grilled lobster, plenty of beans, avocados and a dash of hot pepper and you have an eclectic mix that took some sampling and digging to suss out not only the depth of Haitian table, but more importantly the underlying essence and nature of Haitian cuisine.
+Throw in Haitian hot chocolate, grilled lobster, plenty of beans, creamy cornmeal, avocados and a dash of hot pepper and you have an eclectic mix that took some sampling and digging to suss out not only the depth of Haitian food, but more importantly the underlying essence and nature of Haitian cuisine.

-A rich northern Haiti specialty of chicken cooked in a tomato-based sauce with cashew nuts that you’ll most likely find in and around the town of Cap-Haïtien.
-Where to get it: Lakou Lakay Cultural Center in the town of Milot near Sans Souci Palace.
+Also known as poul ak nwa, this is a rich northern Haiti specialty of chicken cooked in a tomato-based sauce with cashew nuts that you'll most likely find in and around the town of Cap-Haïtien.

 Mayi Moulen ak Sòs Pwa, Poul an Sòs (cornmeal with beans and stewed chicken)